Early intervention for children

 Disclaimer

-Views expressed by Cochlear recipients and hearing health providers are those of the individual.
-Consult your hearing health provider to determine if you are a candidate for cochlear technology and to understand the associated risks and benefits.
-Individual results may vary.
+Views expressed are those of the individual.
+Consult your health professional to determine if you are a candidate for Cochlear technology.

 References